-Born in Monterey on August 11, 1835, Tiburcio Vasquez was descended from one of earliest settlers of California, as his great-grandfather arrived there as a young man with the DeAnza expedition of 1776.
+Born in Monterey on August 11, 1835, Tiburcio Vasquez was descended from one of the earliest settlers of California, as his great-grandfather arrived there as a young man with the DeAnza expedition of 1776.
 He was educated as a young boy and could speak, read, and write English.

 His criminal career began in 1852 when the 17-year-old attended a local fandango with his older cousin, Anastacio Garcia.
 When a fight broke out, Constable William Hardmount was killed.
 Though not directly involved in the slaying, Vasquez and Garcia fled the scene.
 A friend of Vasquez’s who was present at the fight — a man named Jose Higuera, did not flee and was lynched by vigilantes the next day.

 Hiding in the hills with Garcia, already a known outlaw, Vasquez soon picked up the “business” from his cousin.
 He soon joined a gang of other desperados, eventually becoming the leader of the group.

 Excusing his crimes by telling everyone that he was “punishing” the whites for discrimination against those of Mexican and Spanish descent, he ranged up and down central and southern California, stealing horses by the hundreds.

-In the spring of 1857, the law caught up with him after he had rustled a herd of horses in Los Angeles.
+In the spring of 1857, the law caught up with him after rustling a herd of horses in Los Angeles.
 He was sentenced to five years in San Quentin.
 He briefly escaped in 1859 but was recaptured when he was again caught stealing horses and sent back.
-Released in 1863, he made a short attempt to abide the law but quickly returned to a life of crime, adding armed robbery to his list of transgressions.
+Released in 1863, he made a short attempt to abide by the law but quickly returned to a life of crime, adding armed robbery to his list of transgressions.